ravichandk/RepData_PeerAssessment1/PA1_Template.md

 ![](figure/unnamed-chunk-4-1.png)

-#### 2.Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+#### 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

     averageStepsPerInterval[which.max(averageStepsPerInterval$steps),]